Aerobic Capacity Calculator

 How VO2 Max Is Calculated

 VO2 Max measures the maximum amount of oxygen your body can utilize during intense exercise.
-This metric is crucial because it indicates your cardiovascular endurance and overall aerobic power.
+This metric is important because it indicates your cardiovascular endurance and overall aerobic power.

 What Your VO2 Max Means

-Your VO2 Max score tells you how efficiently your body uses oxygen during exercise.
-This number helps you understand if your current routine is improving your heart health or if you need to push harder.
+Your VO2 Max score provides an estimate of how efficiently your body uses oxygen during exercise.
+This number provides information to help understand if your current routine is improving your heart health or if it may be helpful to push harder.

 Assess Fitness Level